Technology business manager

 MBA vs Masters in Technology Management.
 Choosing between the postgraduate programs is tricky for many professionals.
 To the untrained eye, the master’s degrees may seem similar.
 After all, they’re both about business management, right?
 However, key differences exist.

-An MBA focuses more on leadership as well as business skills, such as marketing and finance.
-On the other hand, a Master’s in Technology Management is centered around technology and gets into some technical aspects of achieving business success.
+An MBA focuses on leadership as well as business skills, such as marketing and finance.
+On the other hand, a Master’s in Technology Management is centered around technology.
+It gets more into technical aspects of achieving business success.

 Let’s explore the differences and similarities further.
 We’ll examine what each program has to offer, the career opportunities they unlock, and what salaries you might expect.